LtSnakePlissken/Q/docs/how-to-earn-extra-Q-tokens.md

 ## Setup MetaMask and Your HQ Website

-At first, go to page [*Your HQ*](https://hq.q.org/).
-Complete the MetaMask installation by following the instructions on the website or follow this [tutorial](how-to-install-metamask.md) to setup your MetaMask account.
+First, open [*Your HQ*](https://hq.q.org/).
+Complete the MetaMask installation by following the instructions on the website or following [this tutorial](how-to-install-metamask.md) to setup your MetaMask account.

 ## Option I: Q Vault

 After connecting MetaMask, go to the *Q Vault* tab.
 If you happen to encounter the term *Piggy Bank* please note that the terms *Piggy Bank* and *Q vault* are referring to the very same functionality and are therefore redundant.

 You will see your Q vault balance and Q address balance.
 In Q vault balance you can see your Q balance within your individual Q vault, whereas Q address balance shows your Q balance on your MetaMask wallet account.
-Note that your voting weight is zero if you use the Q vault for the first time.

-To fund your Q vault balance, enter the fundable amount into the input field *Transfer into Q vault* and click *Transfer*.
-Once you want to withdraw funds back to your MetaMask wallet, you need to do the same operation with input field *Withdraw from Q vault*.
+To fund your Q vault balance, enter the fundable amount into the input field under *Transfer* block and click *Transfer* button.
+Once you want to withdraw funds back to your MetaMask wallet, you need to do the same operation in the *Withdraw* block.
-Depending on system-widely set parameter *Q token holder reward rate*, you will now earn a reward on your Q tokens that are locked within your Q vault.

 ## Option II: Saving in Q Synthetic Asset (QUSD)